Reducing pain during sex when you have endometriosis

 Pain during sex is a common symptom of endometriosis.
 But with some modifications and communication with your partner, you can limit pain and enjoy your sexuality.

-Sexuality helps fulfill the vital need for human connection.
-It's a natural and healthy part of living, as well as an important aspect of your identity as a person.
+Sexuality is a natural and healthy part of living, as well as an important aspect of your identity as a person.
 If you have endometriosis, it's not uncommon to experience pain during sex.
 When something that's supposedly pleasurable is instead painful, it can feel like a double blow.
 But by working with your doctor and your partner, you can retain your sexuality.
 And with patience, communication and creativity, you may even deepen intimacy with your partner.

 Reducing pain during sex